 - getting all the ingredients out the fridge and cupboards at once to avoid too much walking round the kitchen

-- pottering around and doing this any time, waiting for the kettle to boil or a cup of tea to be ready
+- pottering around any time to do the above, eg waiting for the kettle to boil or a cup of tea to be ready

 - dividing the tasks in putting together a dish of food into stages